ojnim/cs506-final-project/README.md

 The linear regression model was trained with 80% of the data for each task and tested with the remaining 20% of the dataset.
 Finally for each voxel (x,y,z), R^2 score, p value for Age of Acquisition, p value for CET 4 score(Language Control), p value for raven score(Cognitive Control), and number of observation were saved in a dataFrame for each task.

+In neuroscience field, a good R-squared value generally falls between 0.7 and 0.9.
+Therefore, when filtering the voxel groups, 0.8 was used as a threshold value, and p value for each participant features were set as 0.05.

 ## Results
 Results showing that you achieved your goal.